Cereus bicolor Rizzini & A.Mattos

-Cereus bicolor is a rare shrubby cactus that grows up to 10 feet (3 m) tall.
-Branches are blue-green, with 7 or 8 ribs, and areoles covered with white wool that bear clusters of bicolor spines.
-They are up to 3 feet (90 cm) tall, up to 3.6 inches (9 cm) in diameter, and have 3 to 5 central spines and 6 to 8 radial spines.
-Flowers are nocturnal, white, and up to 8 inches (20 cm) long.
+Cereus bicolor is a rare shrubby cactus with blue-green branches with 7 or 8 ribs and areoles covered with white wool that bear clusters of bicolor spines.
+It grows up to 10 feet (3 m) tall.
+The branches are up to 3 feet (90 cm) tall and up to 3.6 inches (9 cm) in diameter.
+Each areole bears 3 to 5 central and 6 to 8 radial spines.
+The nocturnal flowers are white and up to 8 inches (20 cm) long.
 Edible fruits are spherical to egg-shaped and usually red.

 The specific epithet "bicolor (BY-kul-ur)" is a Latin compound adjective meaning "of two colors" or "having two colors" and probably refers to the bicolored spines.
-It is made up of two words, the adverb "bis," meaning "twice," "two times," "on two occasions," or "in two ways," and the noun "color," meaning "color" or "hue."
+It is a compound of two words, the adverb "bis," meaning "twice," "two times," "on two occasions," or "in two ways," and the noun "color," meaning "color" or "hue."

 How to Grow and Care for Cereus bicolor

 Light: This cactus likes full sun.
 It can handle partial shade but thrives in direct sunlight during the summer.
 A sunny window is a good spot to grow C. bicolor indoors.
 Rotate the pot a quarter turn every week or two to encourage balanced growth.
 If possible, get your cactus outdoors from spring to fall.

 Soil: C. bicolor does not like to have "wet feet" and needs to be grown in well-draining soil.
 Use commercial soil mixes for cacti or make your own mix.